 Brittany St. John

-I received my master of science in occupational therapy from UW-Madison in 2016 and is currently a fourth-year PhD student in kinesiology: occupational science and a second-year student in the master of public health program, both at UW-Madison.
-I completed my clinical training for occupational therapy through the Waisman Center developmental pediatric clinics and the inpatient psychiatric unit at the William S. Middleton Memorial Veterans Hospital.
+I received my Master of Science in Occupational Therapy from UW-Madison in 2016 and am currently a fifth-year Ph.D. student in Kinesiology: Occupational Science.
+In addition, I am wrapping up my Master of Public Health this year.
+I am currently a pediatric OT at Children’s Therapy Network in Madison and love having time in the clinic and in research.
 The combination of occupational therapy, advanced graduate training, and a focus on public health pushes me to research that will have a lasting impact on impact on individuals with developmental disabilities, their families, and their communities.
-My research interests focus broadly on supporting the health and well-being of individuals with disabilities and their families.
+My research interests focus broadly on supporting the health and wellbeing of individuals with disabilities and their families.
 I am particularly interested in contextual factors of health and development such as dyadic relationships with caregivers, engagement in shared activities or co-occupations, and the impact of socioeconomic factors.

-My favorite occupations outside of research are mothering my incredibly curious and funny 10-month-old, swinging upside down on circus apparatus, and renovating houses with my husband.
+My favorite occupations outside of research are mothering my incredibly curious and funny 20-month-old, snuggling my newborn, swinging upside down on circus apparatus, and renovating our house with my husband.